72. The Regensburg Address of Pope Benedict XVI, Part 1

 The Wikipedia page entitled “Regensburg Lecture” is devoted exclusively to the controversy and says virtually nothing about the content Benedict discussed in the rest of the address.

 But if we take a step back, we can see the address for its brilliant insights and erudition, not only on the topic of faith and reason, but on how the decoupling of these is responsible for the maladies we see today in the world.
-Benedict also paints a vision for how the relationship between faith and reason can be reestablished.
+Benedict also paints a vision for how we can establish the relationship between faith and reason.
 Father James Schall, who wrote a commentary on the Regensburg Address entitled The Regensburg Lecture (featured below), states that Benedict’s address is as timeless as Cicero’s Pro Archia, Pericles’ “Funeral Oration,” Plato’s Apology, Lincoln at Gettysburg, and Solzhenitsyn’s speech at Harvard.
 He states the following:

 Academic words are primarily to enlighten us, to take our minds to the heart of what is.
 This enlightenment is the purpose of Regensburg.
 It is what has been lacking in our understanding of where we are.